Druspect/druspect/README.md

 ## Tech Stack 🛠️

 - **Languages**: Proficient in Python, C++, Rust
-- **Tools**: Extensive experience with Linux, enjoying the journey of mastering macOS
+- **Tools**: Extensive experience with Linux and Windows, enjoying the journey of mastering macOS
-- **Projects**: Implementing solutions for remote server access, license server management, and optimizing development environments.
+- **Projects**: Implementing solutions for remote server access, license server management, and optimizing development environments to name a few.

 ## Fun Fact 🌟